 - From 2007 to 2018, a NATO Trust Fund project helped Moldova safely dispose of 1,269 tonnes of banned pesticides and dangerous chemicals.

-- Current practical cooperation under the Science for Peace and Security (SPS) Programme focuses on activities pertaining to cyber defence, defence against chemical, biological, radiological and nuclear (CBRN) agents, advanced technologies, and human and social aspects of security.
-With support from the NATO SPS Programme, a mobile biological laboratory was provided to the Moldovan Ministry of Health, a Cyber Incident Response Capability (CIRC) has been established within the Moldovan Ministry of Defence, a state-of-the-art cyber defence laboratory has been created at the Technical University of Moldova, and the first multi-agency National Action Plan (NAP) for Moldova for the implementation of United Nations Security Council Resolution 1325 on Women, Peace and Securitywas developed and adopted in March 2018.
+- Practical cooperation under the Science for Peace and Security (SPS) Programme has focused on activities pertaining to counter-terrorism; cyber defence; defence against chemical, biological, radiological and nuclear (CBRN) agents; advanced technologies; and human and social aspects of security.
+With support from the NATO SPS Programme, a mobile biological laboratory was provided to the Moldovan Ministry of Health, a Cyber Incident Response Capability (CIRC) has been established within the Moldovan Ministry of Defence, a state-of-the-art cyber defence laboratory has been created at the Technical University of Moldova, and the first multi-agency National Action Plan (NAP) for Moldova for the implementation of United Nations Security Council Resolution 1325 on Women, Peace and Security was developed and adopted in March 2018.

 - NATO also assists Moldova in updating and maintaining its Notified Current Force Structure (NCFS) for both the Vienna Document and the Conventional Armed Forces in Europe (CFE) Treaty.
 This information is maintained in the VERITY system, which centralises the Treaty and Confidence and Security-Building Measures (CSBM) exchange data, making it easily accessible to Moldova and NATO Allies.